 In the previous examples water was used as solvent.
-However organic solvents, with multiple lines in the spectrum, are frequently used depending on the solubility of the sample, or the reaction under investigation.
+However, organic solvents with multiple lines in the spectrum are frequently used depending on the solubility of the sample, or the reaction under investigation.
 Figure 5a shows the full scale spectrum of a paracetamol sample dissolved in ethanol at a concentration of 170 mM.
 As ethanol has a concentration of about 17 molar only the signals of the solvent are visible at full scale.
 A zoom x100 allows us to identify the signals of paracetamol in the base of the large solvent peaks (Fig. 5b).
 This example confirms again that the Spinsolve receiver can acquire the signal of a neat solvent without showing effects of saturation or compromising the sensitivity.
 The result after applying solvent suppression at the center of each of the three solvent signals can be observed in Fig. 5c.
-The selective excitation pulse applied before the acquisition of the spectrum achieves a saturation of about a hundred fold and the solvent peaks are now comparable in amplitude to the paracetamol signals.
+The selective excitation pulses applied during the WET module before the acquisition of the spectrum achieves a saturation of about a 300 fold and the solvent peaks are now comparable in amplitude to the paracetamol signals.

 Figure 5: a) Spectrum of paracetamol dissolved in Ethanol at a concentration of 170 millimolar. b) Zoom x100 of the spectrum in a).
-The signal of paracetamol gets visible and appears with a similar intensity as the signal of the carbon satellites of the ethanol peaks. c) Spectrum of the paracetamol sample acquired using multi peak solvent suppression method that saturates the three main signals of ethanol.
+The signals of paracetamol get visible and appear with a similar intensity as the signals of the carbon satellites of the ethanol peaks. c) Spectrum of the paracetamol sample acquired using a multi peak WET solvent suppression method that saturates the three main signals of ethanol.

-While the solvent suppression sequence does the job of removing the tails of the solvent peaks, we can quickly identify a new problem introduced by the organic solvent.
-Because the solvent has C-H groups, the carbon satellites of these groups are visible in the spectrum.
-The natural abundance of 13C is about 1%, so with a neat concentration of 17 Molar, there are 170 mM of ethanol molecules with a 13C nuclei.
+While the solvent suppression sequence removes the tails of the solvent peaks, we can quickly identify a new problem introduced by the organic solvent.
+As the solvent has different C-H groups, the carbon satellites of these groups are visible in the spectrum.
+The natural abundance of 13C is about 1%, so with a neat concentration of 17 Molar, there are 170 mM of ethanol molecules with a 13C nuclei at each of the two carbon positions.
 In this example, it is the same concentration as the paracetamol in the sample.
 The concentrations used here are similar to the concentrations you can expect in a typical reaction, confirming that carbon satellites are a common problem to expect when using organic solvents.
 A powerful NMR method to remove the satellites from the spectrum is known as carbon decoupling.
 It requires continuous excitation of the 13C nuclei either during the solvent suppression period or during signal acquisition.
 Figure 6 shows the results obtained with the second option implemented on a Spinsolve Carbon ULTRA system, which allows simultaneous acquisition of the 1H signals and excitation on the carbon channel.
 With this we can conclude that an instrument with a carbon channel can also be of advantage for Reaction Monitoring applications, although 13C is not a nucleus that one would typically try to detect in flow applications (this is because of the longer measurement times required for 13C measurements).